Aiven-Labs/app-multimodal-search-CLIP-PostgreSQL/slides/slides.typ

       else:
           logger.info('CLIP model imported')
   ```
-  "Load the model" code on the next slide
+  "`Load the model`" code on the next slide
 ]

 #slide[